-Chorus 6
+Chorus 6 Semester or Year

 Students who like to sing will explore musical concepts through active participation in a chorus.
 Opportunities for playing instruments, movement, listening and creating music will be offered.
 Students will learn to read and write music with an introduction to the musical keyboard/synthesizer.